aadibajpai/VandyPurger/README.md

 # VandyPurger

 Smart daily purge bot tailor made for the Vanderbilt Discord server.
+Also counts opes.

 Will write more detailed stuff here later.